Frequent Questions on Recycling

 Generally, you should flush the excrement down the toilet and then place the diaper in the trash.
 Also, consider using reusable cloth diapers instead of disposable diapers.

-Gently-worn clothes can be donated to most charities.
-For damaged clothes, please double check with your local charity to see if it will accept them.
+Gently-worn clothes and shoes can be donated to many charities.
+For damaged clothes and shoes, please double check with your local charity to see if it will accept them.
+Additionally, some retail stores recycle clothing or shoes.
+Check your local ones to see if they accept these items for recycling.

 What’s the best way to recycle (whole) glass?